 This shift gave Gina the opportunity to spend more time with family, take awesome vacations, and have the freedom to work on her own terms.

 If you’d like a step-by-step training on how to become a paid freelance writer, definitely check out Gina’s signature course: 30 Days or Less to Freelance Writing Success.

 What virtual assistant services do you currently offer in your business?
 Were you able to find one in the list above that you’d like to add to your service menu?

 My hope is that no matter where you are in your freelance business, this list gave you some new ideas on profitable services you can start offering to clients.

-And if you feel like you could still use some more ideas, just click the button above to sign up for your free copy of 150+ Services You Can Offer as a Virtual Assistant.
+Feel like you could use a few more ideas?
+Click the button above to sign up for a workbook that includes a list of 150+ Services You Can Offer as a Virtual Assistant.